Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 Next, let me go into what iterators actually do.
 When Chaotica renders a fractal, it takes the iterators into consideration.
 Iterators are containers.
  They contain nodes of transforms, shaders and weights.
 Each iterator has an equal chance to "trigger" by default.
+You can change the weights of the iterators to make them "trigger" more or less often.
+When the fractal renders, it travels through the iterators and jumps from iterator to iterator based on the weights creating a unique pattern.

 Next, let me cover the node list.
 At the top is the camera.
 If you use the button that says Toggle camera transform, it will open a new iterator.
 This one